Demita Frazier

 Demita Frazier is a Black Feminist, thought leader, writer, teacher, and social justice activist.
 She is a founding member of the Combahee River Collective (CRC).
-While it has been more than forty years since the Combahee River Collective released their Black Feminist Statement, Frazier has remained committed to the "lifetime of work and struggle" for liberation for all.
+While it has been more than fifty years since the Combahee River Collective released their Black Feminist Statement, Frazier has remained committed to the "lifetime of work and struggle" for liberation for all.

 Early life and activism

 As a child of the Fifties, Frazier attributes the events during the years of 1967-1969, including but not limited to the Civil Rights Movement, the Black Power Movement and the Women's Movement, as a "political awakening" for her.
 One text was particularly influential for Frazier, which was Woman Power: The Movement for Women's Liberation by Celestine Ware.